Chapter 3: Automatic Differentiation

 If one value was used three times to produce the output, it is responsible for the error at all three of those locations.
 Therefore, we sum the out_grad along the axes that were stretched.

-- Prepending : (3,) is broadcasted to (2,3) .
-It adds axes to the front.
+- Prepending: (3,) broadcast to (2, 3) adds axes to the front.

-- Stretching : If any dimension is 1 (3,1) it repeats till N to (3,10).
+- Stretching: If any dimension is 1, like (3, 1), it repeats to match, e.g., (3, 10).

-Lets write the BroadcastTo class.
+Let's write the BroadcastTo class.

 class BroadcastTo(Function):